Quicken for Windows up to the latest version, supports import for QIF and QFX (Web Connect) files. Quicken 2005-2017 imports QIF files.

 Use the ProperConvert app to convert your transaction files to required by your accounting software file format.

 Here are the major differences between QIF and QFX (Web Connect) format when you try to import them under Quicken:

 Once a QFX file is imported under an account in Quicken you choose during the import, it “online links” that account to bank settings supplied in that QFX file.
-If you have other QFX file with different settings then your currently for the account in “online link”, Quicken will not allow you to import that other QFX file under “occupied” account.
-The cure for that is simple: edit account, click on “Online Services” tab and select “deactivate online link”.
+If you have other QFX files with different settings then your currently for the account in “online link”, Quicken will not allow you to import that other QFX file under the “occupied” account.
+The cure for that is simple: edit account, click on the “Online Services” tab, and select “deactivate online link”.

 QFX format as extended OFX format with additional Quicken only details, but the OFX specification does not provide category or tag attribute for transactions (or anything else similar) That’s it; you cannot import categories and tags assigned to your transactions using the QFX (Web Connect) format.
 On the other hand, the QIF format still imports categories and tags just fine.
 There is a workaround (no great, but some) this limitation for categories: you can set “rename rules” in Quicken to have categories assigned to specific payee names.
 It should be ok for most payees, but not retailer stores, like Walmart.

 The QIF format simplifies investment transactions by limiting security identification to just the security name.
 That’s it, no ticker symbol, no CUSIP numbers, just full Security name.
 When you import a QIF file with investment transactions under Quicken (or MS Money), Quicken will look up the security by its full name.
 You need to make sure your securities names do match the ones on the QIF file, but nothing more.
 For the QFX (OFX) case, each transaction must be accompanied by the security record with CUSIP supplied.
 You do need to have a CUSIP number for every security to create a proper QFX file that Quicken can import.